 In this season of excitement, bull elk compete with one another for the right to breed with a herd of females.
 Prime bulls, eight to nine years old, stand the best chance of mating.
-While competition is high among bulls it includes little fighting, since fighting causes injury and depletes energy.
+While competition is high among bulls, it includes little fighting, since fighting causes injury and depletes energy.
 Instead, mature bulls compete for cows by displaying their antlers, necks and bodies.
 They emit strong, musky odors and bugle.
 With little rest or food during the mating season, bulls enter the winter highly susceptible to the hardships of the coming months.

-Elk Viewing And Protection
+Elk Viewing and Protection

 Elk can be seen in the park all year long.
 In the summer, large herds are found in alpine areas and along Trail Ridge Road.
 In the autumn, elk congregate in the Kawuneeche Valley, Horseshoe Park, Moraine Park, and Upper Beaver Meadows.
 Watch for elk along the edges of clearings early in the morning or in the evenings.
 Bugling is more often heard at dawn and dusk.

 To minimize disturbance to the animals and to ensure a pleasant experience for visitors, please observe these viewing guidelines.